ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 <info-box info="">
 	This feature is provided through the [Export to PDF](https://ckeditor.com/cke4/addon/exportpdf) plugin that is not included in any official CKEditor 4 preset.
 You can {@link guide/dev/plugins/README add it to your custom build} with [online builder](https://ckeditor.com/cke4/builder) or download as an [npm package](https://www.npmjs.com/package/ckeditor4-plugin-exportpdf).

-	**This feature is in beta version.
-It is free to use while in the beta phase.**

 	This is a premium feature.
 Please [contact us](https://ckeditor.com/contact/) if you would like to purchase a license.
 Let us know if you have any feedback or questions!
 </info-box>